stenkjan/nest-haus/docs/final_GOOGLE-ANALYTICS-SEO-COMPLETE-IMPLEMENTATION.md

 ### 2. `add_to_cart` (Configuration to Cart)

-**Triggered when:** User clicks "Zum Warenkorb" after configuring their Nest Haus
+**Triggered when:** User clicks "Zum Warenkorb" after configuring their Hoam

 **Event data sent:**